 Non-Commercial Usage

-As hinted at above, free use of these photos is limited to non-commercial usage.
+Free use of these photos is limited to non-commercial usage.
 Non-commercial can be a somewhat vague term online, but generally, if you’re not using the images to further a business purpose, I view your use as non-commercial.
-I don’t view having a personal blog with an ad or two to cover the costs of hosting as commercial, but if you’re a staff writer for a blog, major newspaper, or internet publication that has significant revenue, you’re commercial.
-If you’re a travel agency, you’re commercial.
-Make sense?
+Having a personal blog with an ad or two to cover the costs of hosting is not commercial.

 Requirements for non-commercial usage: